 Corporal Baird died how he lived - at the front, giving it his all, without any indecision.
 He will forever be remembered by his mates and the soldiers he served with in the 2nd Commando Regiment.

-Corporal Baird received the following honours and awards:
+Corporal Baird has been awarded the following honours and awards

 - Victoria Cross for Australia

 - Australian Active Service Medal with 'East Timor', 'Iraq 2003' and International Coalition Against Terrorism (ICAT) clasps

 - Afghanistan Medal

 - Iraq Medal